wvhulle/rust_presentations/traits_type_elision.md

 Syntax: `impl<A>` blocks.
 - All type parameters of the struct being implement should be declared
-- All type parameters have to be constrained
+- Type parameters can be constrained
 - Constraints can be moved to a `where` block
 - Constraints apply to all the method definitions
 - If a generic parameter only applies to a function, you should move it to the mothod.
 Otherwise you will get `unconstraint type parameter` compiler errors.